TiffanyHoang/frameworkless-basic-web-application-api/README.md

 ## Access

--   The aplication is accessible under MYOB VPN.
+-   The application is accessible under MYOB VPN.
 -   Please make sure request with Authorization header:
     `Authorization: Basic <credentials>`
 -   In order to get the `<credentials>`, you have to have permission to log in to either: